Blueberry Pie with Frozen Blueberries

 What is the best pie thickener?

 I really love tapioca starch because it always results in a perfect slice of pie.
-You can use corn starch too!
+You can definitely use corn starch too!

 Blueberry Pie with Frozen Blueberries